Hiking gift ideas for your favorite hiker or outdoor enthusiast (or yourself!). Below are some of our favorite hiking gear, gadgets and so much more.

-Clever loop of cord with a hook can be used to bundle up gear or clothing to a backpack.
-For a stretchy velcro option, try Strap-Its, which we’ve used for years.
+Clever loop of cord with a hook can be used to bundle up gear or clothing to a pack.
+We also like stretchy Velcro Strap-Its and these twisty gear ties.

 Keep forgetting to check batteries in your emergency light?
 Try a small crank-operated flashlight.
-Clips to packs with carabinger.
+Clips to packs with carabiner.

 By renowned light-weight long distance hiker Andrew Skurka and National Geographic.
 Covers, food, shelter, clothes, flashlights, stoves, and more.